 One of the very best of the newly permitted imports is called Culatello di Zibello, from the flatlands around the towns of Zibello and Parma in Emilia-Romagna.
 This highly sought-after prosciutto, considered to be the king of Italian cured hams, is made from a single muscle section of the hind legs of pigs that are born, raised, and processed in specific areas of Lombardy and Emilia-Romagna, and a curing process that benefits from the unique foggy winter climate near the Po River.

 Italian-style prosciutti are produced in many other countries, including North America, but the taste and texture is quite different.

 The best way to showcase the complex flavor and texture of a high-quality ham is to slice it thinly and serve with complementary accompaniments such as chunks of Parmigiano-Reggiano cheese, fresh figs, ripe melon, or toasted bread.
 However, prosciutto crudo can also be used to cook.
 If a recipe calls for slices, use a younger, less expensive ham or even a domestic version.
 If it calls for diced prosciutto, as in a soup, stuffing, or bread, try to find a salumeria that sells leftover prosciutto ends.

 - Veal Cutlets With Prosciutto and Sage

 Where to Buy Prosciutto

 The price of prosciutto varies greatly depending on the manufacturer and where it is made.
-Some American made prosciuttos can be found for as low as $13 per pound whereas Prosciutto de Parma can fetch up to $30 per pound.
+Some American-made varieties of prosciutto can be found for as low as $13 per pound, whereas Prosciutto di Parma or San Daniele can cost $30 per pound or more.